ahussain119/Build-and-deploy-on-kubeadm/README.md

     ```
     sudo kubeadm init
     ```
-    Note: keep the note of join command.
+    Note: Keep note of the join command.

 8. Set up the local kubeconfig by running the following commands:
     ```
     mkdir -p $HOME/.kube